jmchairez/group12-project3/README.md

 # group12-project3
-Vegetation loss due to human activity
+Changes in vegetation due to human activity in Texas.